chargebee/distributed-gitflow/README.md

 ## What it does

-After successful configuration of this GitHub action as mentioned above, it will take care of automating all the manual work needed in the keeping the branches in sync as mentioned in the [Distributed Git Flow](docs/distributed-gitflow.md) document.
+After successful configuration of this GitHub action as mentioned above, it will take care of automating all the manual work needed in keeping all the *protected branches* in sync as mentioned in the [Distributed Git Flow](docs/distributed-gitflow.md) document.

 ### Adding Labels To PR
 - Upon PR creation, it creates a `label` on the PR with the name of the `base` (`from`) branch.
 It will enable to filter the PRs based on the labels.